A message from James VanDemark, Chair MUA and Professor of Double Bass:

 How to Apply

 All students interested in the Musical Arts major must apply in the spring of their freshman or sophomore years by submitting the materials specified below to the Office of Academic Affairs.
 Applications are due on April 1.
-Note that all applicants must meet with and present a draft of their proposal to a member of the MUA Supervisory Committee no later than three weeks prior to the deadline in order for their application to be considered by the Committee.
+Note that all applicants must present a draft of their proposal to a member of the MUA Supervisory Committee no later than three weeks prior to the deadline in order for their application to be considered by the Committee.

 The MUA Committee consists of: